tripleee/sloshy/README.md

   on any profile page for your account.
   (For example, Sloshy is [user 16115299 on Stack Overflow][2], but [network user 21818820][3].)
+* The `id` is the room's numeric identifier.
+  This (together with the server's name) is the way Sloshy finds the room.
+* The `name` field is just a display string for Sloshy's status messages.
+  It can be anything, but should describe the room reasonably unambiguously to humans.

  [2]: https://chat.stackoverflow.com/users/16115299/sloshy
  [3]: https://stackexchange.com/users/21818820/sloshy

-In brief, if your chatroom's URL is https://chat.stackexchange.com/rooms/12345/my-room, and your network account ID is 123456789, you would add
+In brief, if your chatroom's URL is https://chat.stackexchange.com/rooms/12345/my-room, and your network account ID is 123456789, the configuration file would look something like
 ```yaml
 servers:
  chat.stackexchange.com: